Are you thinking about doing the HCG diet for weight loss?

 - Damaged thyroid function with high reverse T3 and low free T3

-- Reduced progesterone levels leading to estrogen dominance
+- Reduced progesterone levels lead to estrogen dominance

 - Reduced basal body temperature